Skip to Content

 It is really difficult to answer a question how long do I need at the Rijksmuseum because it really depends on your interest level and who you are travelling with.

-There are several routes through the Rijksmuseum including both a one hour and a two hour highlight route!
-If you have a high level of interest then you could definitely extend your trip here to make it a half day activity however I think a couple of hours is sufficient especially if you travelling with kids.
+There are several routes through the Rijksmuseum including both a one hour and a two hour highlight route.
+If you have a high level of interest then you could definitely extend your trip here to make it a half day activity however I think a couple of hours is sufficient especially if you travelling with kids especially toddlers.

 Once we went through we also found there were options for additional purchases of family packs.
 These include